machinebarker/Dark-Background-Toggle/README.md

-# Bootstrap-Example-Challenge
+# Dark Background Toggle
-Create all Bootstrap Example page on getbootstrap.com
+Create all dark background toggle

 ## How to contribute to this project
 Here are 3 quick and painless ways to contribute to this project: